kubernetes/website/content/en/blog/_posts/2023-12-07-a-demo-of-webassembly-and-wasi-on-kubernetes/index.md

 - **Low-level Container Runtime**: This refers to OCI-compliant implementations that can receive a runnable filesystem (rootfs) and a configuration file (config.json) to execute isolated processes.
 Low-level container runtimes directly manage and run containers, such as runc, crun, youki, gvisor, and kata.
 - **High-level Container Runtime**: This is responsible for the transport and management of container images, unpacking the image, and passing it off to the low-level runtime to run the container.
 High-level container runtimes simplify container management by abstracting the complexities of low-level runtime, which allows users to manage various low-level runtimes via the same high-level runtime.
 Containerd and CRI-O are two popular high-level container runtimes.

-{{< figure src="02-high-level-and-low-level-container-runtimes.png" caption="Figure 2: High-level and low-level container runtimes" >}}
+{{< figure src="02-high-level-and-low-level-container-runtimes.png" alt="The diagram illustrates high-level runtimes like containerd and CRI-O receiving API requests from container management platforms like Kubernetes and Docker, and calling low-level runtimes conforming to OCI specification such as crun and youki, which directly manage containers." caption="Figure 2: High-level and low-level container runtimes" >}}

 Before running a Wasm module, build it into an image without a Linux OS. _scratch_ is the most minimal base image reserved in Docker.
 The Dockerfile looks like this: